alimasri/movies_organizer/README.rst

 1. Install Python https://www.python.org/downloads/
 2. Install pip (python package manager)
-  1. Download the file [get-pip.py] (https://bootstrap.pypa.io/get-pip.py/), being careful to save it as a .py file rather than .txt
+  a.
+Download the file [get-pip.py] (https://bootstrap.pypa.io/get-pip.py/), being careful to save it as a .py file rather than .txt
-  2. Run it from the command prompt: python get-pip.py
+  b.
+Run it from the command prompt: python get-pip.py
 3. Download the project
 4. Navigate to the project's directory
 5. Run the command: `pip install -r requirements.txt`